Information about the different types of support available for businesses during COVID-19 is available on our FAQs.

 A: Many employees that are paid by PAYE are eligible to be supported by the job retention scheme.
 This scheme will cover the cost of up to 80% of your normal wages during this event.
 Information on whether you and your employer are able to be part of this scheme can be found on the Coronavirus Job Retention Scheme webpage.

 A: All business owners who are concerned about paying rent or other bills should seek advice from the New Anglia Growth Hub to find out what business support is available.
 It is also advisable to contact your landlord with view to trying to agree a rent payment plan.
 The Government has announced that no commercial tenant will be allowed to be evicted for the next three months due to the business impact of the coronavirus.

 The Government has published guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
 The advice is broken into 8 guides cover a range of different types of work.
 Download or view the Working Safely During Coronavirus Guide from the Government website.

 A: Food businesses registered with Babergh and Mid Suffolk District Councils are in some instances permitted to carry out food deliveries.
 As a rule, this may be subject to compliance with planning conditions or the need for planning permission.
 However, the Government has announced they are to relax any planning restrictions for pubs, restaurants and cafes at this time to help businesses adapt and support individuals who are staying at home as a result of coronavirus.
 This in effect means that the Council may not necessarily investigate potential breaches in planning during this period, clear guidance for businesses is available on our website.

-If alcohol is to be sold and delivered, this is a licensable activity and cannot take place unless an existing licence is in force which permits you to do so.
+Alcohol cannot be sold or delivered unless an existing licence is in force which permits you to do so.